-After discharge, Jenoa and his parents used the Brooks School Re-entry Program (BSRP) to help aid in the smooth transition back to school.
-Successful school re-entry is extremely important to children because their injuries are so often misunderstood.
-The BSRP provides training and support to teachers, administrators and classmates regarding the child's specific medical diagnosis and possible consequences.
+School Re-entry Program (BSRP) to help aid in the smooth transition back to school - both in his hometown in Arkansas and again when Jenoa and his mother returned to Jacksonville to continue his therapies with Brooks.

+"Successful school re-entry is extremely important to children with TBI because their injuries are so often misunderstood," said Deborah P. Davis, M.S., BSRP coordinator.
+The BSRP provides training and support to teachers and administrators regarding a child's specific medical diagnosis.
+Additionally, a School Re-